Approach Considerations

 Microhematocrit centrifugation

-Using this method with the CBC tube is a more sensitive method of detection of malaria infection.
+Using this method with the CBC tube is a more sensitive method for detection of malaria infection.
 However, microhematocrit centrifugation does not allow the identification of the species of Plasmodium.
 To determine species, a peripheral blood smear must be examined.

 Fluorescent dyes/ultraviolet indicator tests